 The Library contains Special Collections of nearly 20,000 volumes, which includes medieval and renaissance manuscripts, incunabula (15th century printed books), and thousands of 16th, 17th, and especially 18th century volumes.

-In particular, the Weldon Collection of pottery and porcelain includes some notable pieces of 17th and 18th century Chinese Export Porcelain.
+The Weldon Collection of pottery and porcelain includes some notable pieces of 17th and 18th century Chinese Export Porcelain.
 Specimens from the Weldon Collection are on permanent display in the foyer of the Library.
 The Margaret and Wallace McCain Gallery, on the lower floor of the Library, contains permanent and changing exhibits of rare books, museum artifacts and archival materials from the Library's collections.

 The Bray Collection consists of the surviving books from three early clerical libraries.
 In the spring of 1977, several boxes of old books were discovered in the belfry of Christ Church, Windsor, where they had lain forgotten for decades.
 The hundreds of volumes were the remains of a library owned in the 18th century by a clergyman in England.
 While the collection is largely theological in character, there are also books in other subjects that any 18th-century gentleman might have owned, including classical and English literature, agriculture, mathematics and medicine.
 This collection of books was given to the Library of the University of King's College by Christ Church Parish in 1979, and is now designated as the Bray Collection.